TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/If/Index.rst

        stdWrap.if.isTrue.data = GP:L
    }

-With the use of :code:`if` it is also possible to compare values.
-For this purpose we use :code:`value` property.
+With the use of `if` it is also possible to compare values.
+For this purpose we use `value` property.

 .. code-block:: typoscript